The `hello world` of RΞASON

 Core beliefs

 We believe that LLMs are a new programming primitive — just like databases were in the 70s (check this), the web was in the 2000s, etc. — that allows programmers to have reasoning in their programs; this is awesome as it opens the door to a whole new set of problems that were previously impossible for computers.
 They are not a new way to program.
+Many attempts have been made to create a framework to work with LLMs, however, we believe the right abstractions have not been found yet — and that what we aim to create with RΞASON.
+There are five principles we think a good abstraction for working with LLMs should align with:- LLMs should interop with your code

 - Prompting & retrieval is the developer’s job